 Received messages of all types (except Voice Mail) are stored in the Inbox.

-1. In standby mode, press the MESSAGE (right) soft key (), then press (for Inbox) to open the Inbox folder.
+1. In standby mode, press the Message (left) soft key (), then press for Inbox to open the Inbox folder.

 Tip: While in a call, press the MSG (right) soft key () to open the Messages menu.